 If you’ve planned an outdoor event, it may feel like you live and die by the words of your local weather forecaster.
-Deciding to cancel or postpone an event due to bad weather like a thunderstorm, tornado warning or high winds is a difficult and heart-wrenching one, especially when you have put so much work into event planning.
+Deciding to cancel an event due to bad weather like a thunderstorm, tornado warning or high winds is a difficult and heart-wrenching one, especially when you have put so much work into event planning.

 Indoor events have one less factor that may sabotage success, but they are certainly not immune to trouble.
-HVAC or electrical issues at the event venue, lack of ticket sales, speaker cancellations and local or national tragedies can force you to cancel or postpone as well.
+HVAC, plumbing or electrical issues at the event venue, lackluster ticket sales or low attendance, speaker cancellations and local or national tragedies can force you to cancel your event as well.

 2. Identify constituents

 Make a list of each category of people involved with your event.
-This may include staff, event chairs, attendees, members, potential attendees, VIPs, local dignitaries, volunteers, sponsors, vendors, local media, board members, speakers and others.
+This may include staff, event chairs, attendees, members, potential attendees, VIPs, local dignitaries, volunteers, sponsors, vendors, exhibitors, local media, board members, speakers and others.
 Communicating to all parties involved as quickly as possible is key.
 Some may be able to cancel their transportation or lodging arrangements without penalty if you can let them know with enough time.
 24 hours is considered a minimum amount of time to notify guests about a cancellation.
 Vendors or exhibitors who are traveling and/or preparing food should be given first notice if possible to minimize their financial exposure.

 3. Edit your event calendar and event listing

 Login to your online event calendar or event registration system to immediately close online sales and add a message as to the reasoning.
 You can update this information later with the statement from step 6 below.
-If you are postponing, some membership event systems such as MembershipWorks allow you to move your event and all of its registrants by changing the event date.
+If you are postponing, some membership management software such as MembershipWorks allow you to move your event and all of its registrants by changing the event date.

-MembershipWorks customers should note that an email message will automatically be sent to your attendees if you perform this task, so you may want to be strategic about when to do this.
-You may want to prepare a message to be sent to registrants before you change the date to avoid a rush of calls or emails with questions.
+It’s a good idea to prepare a message to be sent to registrants before you change the date or cancel the event to avoid a rush of calls or emails with questions.
 You can use the Email feature within your event to send such a message to all registrants.

 4. Specify communications channels